 EQ for Shaping Sound

 You can use notches to boost specific frequencies across the entire frequency spectrum.
-This can be done in the middle area of the frequency spectrum, where there are specific tones that you may want to bring forward.
-You can also use notches to dip at certain frequencies to reduce or even cut them out entirely.
+This can be done in the middle area of the frequency spectrum, where there are particular tones that you may want to bring forward.
+You can also use notches to dip at specific frequencies to reduce or even cut them out entirely.
 This can be an excellent tool for shaping sound and highlighting certain tones for better audio results.

 Equalization and Dialogue